lerp-io/editor-gui/README.md

 ### [View Examples & Documentation](http://lerp-io.github.io/editor-gui)

 ---
 **editor-gui** is a react javascript framework built to easily create overlay menus and dynamic input fields for editor type guis.
-It was inspired by other similar libraries such as *imgui* and *datgui*.
-You can use this library to help you build editor panels for your html5 canvas or webgl projects.
+It was inspired by other similar libraries such as *imgui* for c++, *datgui* for javascript, or *ofxDatgui* for openframeworks.

+Use this library to help you build editor panels for **html5** canvas or **webgl** projects.
 Menus, Boxes, and Inputs are easy to create and will work well in any position of the screen.

 ---